If you love cats, you’re in for a treat today, as here we have 100 cat facts you won’t want to miss!

 Some cats can have up to eight toes per paw!

-While it might be alarming to find your cat has more than the regular amount of toes, this is certainly not something to worry about!
+While it might be alarming to find that your cat has more than the regular number of toes, this is certainly not something to worry about!

 It’s actually quite common for domestic cats to have a few extra toes, with some people finding their furry polydactyls even more adorable!